ghowland/schemaman/docs/getting_started.md

 ## Creating a configuration from an existing database

+### 0. Login as the user who should own the SchemaMan configuration files

 ### 1. Create a directory where new schema files will be created, and set it into a variable we can use

 ```